Joshua Tree

 Joshua Tree National Park Hat Inspiration

-The inspiration for this Joshua Tree National Park hat comes from Skull Rock, one of the park's most iconic and intriguing landmarks.
+The inspiration for this Joshua Tree National Park hat comes from one of the park's most iconic and intriguing landmarks Skull Rock.

 A naturally occurring granite formation that through years of erosion by wind and water, has come to resemble a human skull with hollowed-out "eye sockets."
 This unique geological feature embodies the mysterious and rugged beauty of Joshua Tree's desert landscape.